llrs/Barcelona/README.md

 TODO: Check the final batches and effect of the concentrations given
-TODO: Prepare the names and relation with the databases The data is in dataDelivered, with the exception of amplicon_names.xlsx which is a copy paste of AmmpliconProject...FinalProject.xlsx. (see [this](https://github.com/tidyverse/readxl/issues/513) bug)
+TODO: Prepare the names and relation with the databases The data is in dataDelivered, with the exception of amplicon_names.xlsx which is a copy paste of AmmpliconProject...FinalProject.xlsx. (see [this](https://github.com/tidyverse/readxl/issues/513) problem)

 The last two points are in post-sequencing.R